juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

 }
 ```

-Another interesting use case is to use **default values together with object destructuring**.
+Another interesting use case is to combine **default values together with object destructuring**.

 ```javascript
 // ES5